ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 #### Key points to remember
 - As a general rule computers provided by the Department should be used for working.
 - If you want to use your own computer to work at home get permission from your manager first.
-- Do not use your own computer to work on sensitive, personal or protectively marked data.
+- Do not use your own computer to work on sensitive or personal data.
 You can use your own computer to work on your own Performance Management forms, job application etc, at your own risk.
 - Only use computing equipment provided by the Department for authorised purposes.
 - If you use shared computing equipment be sure to delete data not required by anyone else before you return it to the computer pool.
 - CJSM may only be used within the terms and conditions of CJSM and Departmental Security Policy.